doredesign/pinger/README.md

   2. Clone this repo and navigate to its folder.
   3. Run the server: `go run ping.go`
   4. Visit http://0.0.0.0:8080 to see the UI.
 Use one of the links to run it in a full web page or a stripped-down popup.

+The page is dark gray when your ping is below the warn threshold.
+If you want to be sure it's working, open Developer Tools and inspect the XHR requests that happen every second.
+The page background turns orange when above the warn threshold and displays the ping time.
+When your ping gets above error threshold, or there is an error completing a ping, the background alternates between red and blue and displays the ping or error message.

 Some config
 ===========